 Cheryl Pilate represented defendant throughout the change of plea.
-In November of 2014, Pilate withdrew and David M. Bell entered an appearance.
-Bell represented defendant throughout the remaining proceedings.
+In November of 2014,

-Defendant's total offense level was 27, with a criminal history category I, resulting in a guideline range of 70 to 87 months in prison.
+Defendant's total offense level was 21, with a criminal history category V, resulting in a guideline range of 70 to 87 months in prison.

-Thomas W. Bartee, an Assistant Federal Public Defender, represented defendant at the initial Rule 5 hearing.
-The next day, the Court granted his motion to withdraw.
+Thomas W. Bartee, an Assistant Federal Public Defender, represented defendant at (continued...)